fluid-project/eleventy-plugin-fluid/README.md

-The first parameter is the key for the translation string in the `translations` object, the second parameter is an object of values to substitute for placeholders in the translation string, and the third parameter is the data object containing the `locale` and `translations` values.
+The first parameter is the key for the translation string in the `translations` object, the second parameter is an object of values to substitute for placeholders in the translation string, and the third parameter is the data object containing the `lang` and `translations` values.
 If the third parameter is not provided, the function will try to retrieve these values from `this.ctx` which provides access to Eleventy's global data.

 `eleventy-plugin-fluid` also provides a [shortcode](https://www.11ty.dev/docs/shortcodes/) based on this function: